 This also allows us to use our love of research toward a positive end: generating renewed interest in missing persons cases (whether or not Keyes could have been involved).
 Thousands of people disappear every day, and each one deserves for their story to be told.
 Increasing others' awareness is the most effective method we have for supporting official efforts.
 Our Resource Library contains links to several missing persons networks in the US and worldwide.
-Please take a few moments to learn about those who are currently missing in your area, because a lot of cases can be solved based on tips received from the public.
+Please take a few moments to learn about those who are currently missing in your area, because a lot of cases have been solved based on tips received from the public.

 The information referenced on this site involves disturbing subject matter that is not suitable for everyone.
 All persons are presumed innocent unless and until convicted of wrongdoing by a court of law, and while we make a good faith effort to present the facts and available evidence in a logical and objective manner, the opinions and theories we present are speculative and editorial in nature.